MchainNetwork/cosmos-awesome/README.md

 ### Decentralized Carbon Offsetting

 - [Altered Carbon](https://alteredcarbon.earth/) - A decentralized platform for the discovery, acquisition, and consumption of Voluntary Emissions Reductions, aiming to provide frictionless market access for carbon reducing projects.
 The platform is building an AMM and token launchpad for CRPs to lower transaction costs and enhance transparency in the carbon credit market.

+### Decentralized Payment Network for Cannabis Industry

+- [BitCanna](https://www.bitcanna.io/) - A decentralized payment network and supply chain for the legal cannabis industry, offering secure payment systems and transparent supply chain management to enhance trust and legitimacy.

 ### DeFi Platforms